• Post a Project

 Show clients an example of what the content might look like in practice, and it’s much easier for them.

 Taking it to the next level, you can even create videos that walk clients through the process.
-Making personalized videos only takes a couple of minutes with a tool such as Loom.
+Making personalized videos takes only a couple of minutes with a tool like Loom.
 Those couple of minutes will save you hours later.

 You need to show clients what you need from them.